While most people’s bodies tolerate PrEP (pre-exposure prophylaxis) well, like all medications it can have some side effects.

 If you are a trans person interested in taking PrEP and also using gender-affirming hormones, there are no known interactions.
 You should discuss this with your doctor or other hormone prescriber prior to starting PrEP.

-The best side effect: freedom
+The best side effect of PrEP: freedom

 Importantly, by choosing PrEP as your way to prevent HIV, it can unlock a feeling of independence and provide a sense of security.